agni-datta/csLaTeX/cswhitepaper/README.md

 #### Global configuration

-- `\documentaccentcolor{color}`: sets the primary accent color used for ruled lines, section headings, and theorem decorations.
+- `\documentaccentcolor{color}`: sets the primary accent color used for ruled lines, section headings, theorem decorations, and hyperref links.
 Call once in the preamble.
 Accepts any color name known to `xcolor`.
-Default: a neutral dark blue.
-URL links use `Peach`.
+Default: `SteelBlue4`.

 #### Sectioning